cezarypiatek/cezarypiatek.github.io/src/content/post/the-art-of-designing-exceptions/index.md

 - [Exceptions and Performance](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/exceptions-and-performance)

+On top of that, it's worth to read the [Best practices for exceptions](https://docs.microsoft.com/en-us/dotnet/standard/exceptions/best-practices-for-exceptions) page in [.NET Guide](https://docs.microsoft.com/en-us/dotnet/standard/index) too.

-Obeying this guideline should at some point make our life easier but there are also areas for more improvement, especially in terms of information which should be included in the exception.
+Following those guidelines should at some point make our life easier but there are also areas for more improvements, especially in terms of information which should be included in the exception.

 ## ArgumentException
 Let's take a look at `ArgumentException` which comes from the standard library and is used for notifying about invalid parameters.
 We have the following constructors at our disposal: